A COMPREHENSIVE APPROACH TO BUILDING RESILIENCE

 AURA ‘Coaching Toolkit’ cards – these are a practical tool to support managers in having resilience coaching conversations.
 Underpinned by the AURA Resilience Coaching Conversation model, the cards serve as an ‘in the moment’ aid, providing example language, powerful questions and behavioural tips to enable impactful conversations.

 On a personal level, it is about having the skills and mindset to thrive and flourish during difficult times.
-In other words, its about being able to ‘struggle well’.
-Resilience is not about letting difficulties slide off you like teflon – its about being able to face up to challenges and move through them, learning and growing along the way.
+As the positive psychologist Chris Peterson described it very simply, its about being able to ‘struggle well’.
+Resilience is not about letting difficulties slide off you like teflon – its about facing up to challenges and move through them, learning and growing along the way.

 On an organisational level, its about the capacity to adapt positively to difficult situations, having the people, systems and support in place to respond quickly and ‘bend not break’.